openvcash/vcash/docs/BUILDING.md

 Please note that none of these are required for the build process.
 A complete list of custom flags can be found in the comments of the [FindBerkeleyDB module.](../cmake/Modules/FindBerkeleyDB.cmake#L1-L23)

-Custom Flags             |Unix Example Setting|Windows Example Setting :------------------------|:------------------:|:---:
+Custom Flags             |Linux Example Setting|Windows Example Setting :------------------------|:------------------:|:---:
 `-DBDB_ROOT_PATH`        |`/usr/include/db`   |`C:/Program Files/Oracle/Berkeley DB`
 `-DBDB_DB_LIBNAME`       |`libdb.so`          |`libdb62.lib`